Recession-Proof Businesses: Why do they survive?

 Utilities such as water, sewage, electricity, gas, waste, recycling, TV, internet, security, and phone services don’t seem to take much of a hit when times are hard either.

 This follows the trend of necessity, you need running water, you need electricity, and you need the internet.
-Utilities can also receive government subsidiaries which provide an additional safety net.
+Utilities are often subject to regulation and, in some cases, government support or intervention, which can provide additional stability.

 Alcoholic beverages

-Making a somewhat surprising appearance, alcoholic beverages run off the current trend of necessity.
+Making a somewhat surprising appearance, alcoholic beverages are sometimes considered relatively resilient due to consistent consumer demand.
 So why are they on this list?
 One article by Forbes suggests that due to their affordability, alcoholic beverages become the new small luxury.

 During unstable economic periods, what would once be a fancy meal out with friends and family becomes a home meal with a few cheaper alcoholic drinks.

-Alcohol, although a terrible long-term solution, is used by people to ease stress in the short term.
+During economic downturns, consumer behaviour can shift towards smaller, more affordable treats, including alcohol consumed at home rather than in hospitality settings.
 During difficult economic periods, some people might be persuaded to turn to alcohol when money gets tight, and the situation gets stressful.

 Although using alternative healthy stress relievers would go so much further.